Kahler-Einstein metrics with edge singularities: Introduction

 Let $\D\subset M$ be a smooth divisor in a compact \K manifold.
 A \K edge metric on $M$ with angle $2\pi \be$ along $\D$ is a \K metric on $\MsmD$ that is asymptotically equivalent at $\D$ to the model edge metric

 here $z_1,z_2,\ldots,z_n$ are holomorphic coordinates such that $\D = \{z_1 = 0\}$ locally.
-We always assume that $0 < \be < 1$.
+We always assume that $0 < \be \le 1$.

 Of particular interest is the existence and geometry of metrics of this type which are also Einstein.
 The existence of \KE (KE) edge metrics was first conjectured by Tian in the mid '90's \cite{T}.
 In fact, Tian conjectured the existence of KE metrics with `crossing' edge singularities when $\D$ has simple normal crossings.
-One motivation was his observation that these metrics could be used to prove various inequalities in algebraic geometry; in particular, the Miyaoka--Yau inequality could be proved by deforming the cone angle of \KE edge metrics with negative curvature to $2\pi$.
+One motivation was his observation that these metrics could be used to prove various inequalities in algebraic geometry; in particular, the Bogomolov--Miyaoka--Yau inequality could be proved by deforming the cone angle of \KE edge metrics with negative curvature to $2\pi$.
 Furthermore, these metrics can be used to bound the degree of immersed curves in general type varieties.
 He also anticipated that the complete Tian--Yau KE metric on the complement of a divisor should be the limit of the \KE edge metrics as the angle $2\pi \beta$ tends to $0$.
 Recently, Donaldson \cite{D} proposed using these metrics in a similar way to construct smooth \KE metrics on Fano manifolds by deforming the cone angle of \KE metrics of positive curvature, and more generally to relate this approach to the much-studied obstructions to existence of smooth \KE metrics.

 One of the main results in this article is a proof of Tian's conjecture on the existence of \KE edge metrics when $\D$ is smooth.
-In a sequel to this article we shall prove the general case \cite{MR}; this involves certain additional complications, but can be achieved by an elaboration of the methods introduced here.
+In a sequel to this article we shall prove the general case \cite{MR}; this involves substantial additional complications due to the singularities of the divisor.